Performance

 Block-Throttled Pipes (Bulk Transfers)

-Block-Throttled Pipes are available only in FrontPanel-3 implementations on USB devices.
+Block-Throttled Pipes are available for USB 3.0 implementations of FrontPanel.
 They provide equivalent performance to the standard pipe except that the FPGA can throttle the data transfer at the block level.
 The block is programmable by the user with highest performance achieved at the largest (1,024-byte) block size.

 BTPipes are an excellent way to achieve high performance with smaller buffer sizes because the FPGA can negotiate the transfer at a low level without incurring the significant overhead of setting up a new transfer for each small buffer block.